 The ambiance reflects northern Argentine culture, complementing the gastronomic offerings that also include gluten-free and vegan options.
 The extensive drink menu features local wines, beers, and traditional Argentine cocktails, adding to the restaurant’s rustic charm.

-Whether it’s the wood-fired pollo or the handcrafted desserts like the warm, crispy cookie topped with dulce de leche and ice cream, El Imperfecto promises an authentically Argentine dining experience.
+Whether it’s the wood-fired chicken or the handcrafted desserts like the warm, crispy cookie topped with dulce de leche and ice cream, El Imperfecto promises an authentically Argentine dining experience.

 3. 1810 Cocina Regional